• Skip to primary navigation

 December 5, 2011 by Rabbi Gloria Milner

 A New York City couple decided to get married at the 79th St Boat Basin in October.
-We met together a number of times and I was lucky enough to be cooked dinner by the groom who runs a catering company.
+We met several times, and I was lucky enough to have the groom cook dinner for me, who runs a catering company.
 It was divine.
-The day of the wedding was sunny but cold and the ceremony was outdoors overlooking the Hudson.
-Since many of the parent’s friends were from Florida they were very cold so I was urged to start the ceremony promptly.
-The only problem was that the area around the chuppah was public space that the public used to get to Riverside Park.
-They would run or bike and many people passed by in various types of gym clothes with bikes.
-We had to prevail upon a security person to make sure that they could oblige us for 25 minutes and walk around the other direction so that our ceremony was not disturbed by interested onlookers.
+The day of the wedding was sunny but cold, and the ceremony was outdoors overlooking the Hudson.
+Since many of the parents’ friends were from Florida, they were very cold, so I was urged to start the ceremony promptly.
+The only problem was that the area around the chuppah was public space that the public used to reach Riverside Park .
+They would run or bike, and many people passed by in various types of gym clothes with bikes.
+We had to prevail upon a security person to oblige us for 25 minutes and walk around the other way so that our ceremony was not disturbed by interested onlookers.
 Everyone obliged and was wonderful.
-The groom was busy supervising the catering as well as attending to his bride so he was the master of multi tasking.
+The groom was busy supervising the catering and attending to his bride, so he was the master of multitasking.
 The most amazing chuppah was provided by a grandmother.
-This was in the family for 150 years and was originally from Canada.
-How magical to stand under it even if it was cold.
-We all went inside after the glass was broken where there were many heat lamps and wonderful food
+This was in the family for 150 years and originated in Canada.
+How magical to stand under it, even if it was cold.
+We all went inside after the glass was broken, where there were many heat lamps and wonderful food

 Filed Under: Ceremonies